Mistake #1: Outdated look and feel

-When you drive traffic to you website it needs to be designed in a way to keep people on your website, so that they don’t leak off your site unnecessarily!
+When you drive traffic to your website it needs to be designed in a way to keep people on your website so that they don’t leak off your site unnecessarily!

-The purpose of social media is to drive traffic to your website since that’s the hub of your business, and is where you have offers.
+The purpose of social media is to drive traffic to your website since that’s the hub of your business and is where you have offered.
 So don’t have social media buttons on your website, especially above the fold.
 All you are doing is advertising the social platforms by displaying their logos.
-Even worse if your visitors click on them, they they will leak off to social media and most likely will get side-tracked and never come back to your website!
+Even worse if your visitors click on them, they will leak off to social media and most likely will get side-tracked and never come back to your website!